-Using the instructions below, work out your average weekly child care costs and then enter this figure in box 3.7 on the claim form.
+Using the instructions on page 21, work out your average weekly child care costs and then enter this figure in box 3.7 on the claim form.
 Round up any pence to the nearest pound.

 Only include child care costs you actually pay yourself.